-Dietary fats cause the gall bladder, which stores and concentrates bile, to contract.
-This is necessary exercise for the gall bladder, keeping it vital.
-If we do not eat enough dietary fat to help it contract, the gall bladder will waste away as the bile thickens and congests.
-Thus, healthy fats are required for healthy liver, gall bladder and bile function.
+Dietary fats cause the gallbladder, which stores and concentrates bile, to contract.
+This is a necessary exercise for the gallbladder that keeps it vital.
+If we do not eat enough dietary fat to help it contract, the gallbladder will waste away as the bile thickens and congests.
+Thus, healthy fats are required for healthy liver, gallbladder and bile function.

 The bottom line is that we eat nowhere the amount of fat in today’s diet that spawned our increase in brain size and many millennia ago gave us a disease-free robust hunter-gatherer mind and body.
 (4)